Pippobaudoicon/fintech/README.md

 - **Log Levels**: error, warn, info, debug
 - **Log Files**: Stored in `logs/` directory
 - **Audit Trail**: All financial operations are logged with user context

+## 🛡️ Security & Performance Enhancements

+- **Security Headers**: Helmet is used to set secure HTTP headers by default.
+- **Input Validation & Sanitization**: All user input is validated and sanitized using express-validator and Joi schemas.
+- **Rate Limiting**: Redis-based rate limiting is enforced for all endpoints, with progressive limits for sensitive operations.
+- **Performance Profiling**: All API responses include an `X-Response-Time` header, and slow endpoints are logged for profiling and optimization.

 ## 🤝 Contributing